InternetGuru/cad/README.md

 ## Installation

-- To install locally, simply clone this project into your (e.g. home) folder and set an alias.
+- To install locally, simply clone this project and set an alias.

    ```
    git clone https://github.com/InternetGuru/cad.git